MOTOR RACING SUPERSTAR MICHAEL SCHUMACHER'S BENETTON-COSWORTH FORD B194 IS TO GO UNDER THE HAMMER AT BONHAMS ON 1 DECEMBER

 As the two drivers sped at more than 180mph into the Tamburello Curve, Senna's car lost control and hit the wall, and he sadly succumbed to his fatal injuries.
 Schumacher's Benetton was just yards behind.

-Despite the tragic events at Imola, when the race was eventually restarted it would be Schumacher who took race honors.
+Despite the tragic events at Imola, when the race was eventually restarted it would be Schumacher who took race honours.